NickdaWizIsDev/GoW-Database/README.md

 ## 📜 License

 This project was created for educational use only.
-© 2025 NickdaWizIsDev — .
+© 2025 Nicolás Castro (NickdaWizIsDev) — Joaquín Aravena (Depanamipana).
 All rights reserved.